 Xianxia novels originated during the Three Kingdoms, Jin, Northern and Southern Dynasties (220 — 589), from the popular Tales of the Miraculous and Records of Anomalies of this period.

-Long stories of Xianxia as a genre, however, have been popularized in recent decades.
+Long stories as a genre, however, have been popularized in recent decades.

-Meanwhile, ancient Xianxia stories, and modern Xianxia novels, dramas, and games, mostly are based on some ancient classics as fundamental materials, such as Classic of Mountains and Seas, and Zhuang Zi.
+Meanwhile, ancient stories, modern novels, dramas, and games are primarily based on some old classics as fundamental materials, such as Classic of Mountains and Seas and Zhuang Zi.

 Mythical Creature Kun Peng from A Fable of Zhuangzi.

-In a Xianxia world, there are six realms for deity (Shen), immortal (Xian), human (Ren), spirit (Yao), devil (Mo), and ghost (Gui), to live in.
+In a Xianxia world, there are six realms for deity (Shen), immortal (Xian), human (Ren), spirit (Yao), demon (Mo), and ghost (Gui) to live in.

-They generally live in their own realms and could enter other realms under certain circumstances, or with paramount mystical power.
+They generally live in their realms and could enter other domains under certain circumstances or with paramount mystical power.

-Deity Realm or the Heaven Realm, the most supreme place up in heaven where deities live in.
+Deity Realm, or Heaven Realm, is the supreme place where deities live.

 Some Taoism Religion Deities Murals inside the Yongle Palace (Built in 1247 — 1358) in Shanxi Province.

-Immortal or Xian is a successfully cultivated human, who obtained immortality.
+An immortal or Xian is a successfully cultivated human who obtained immortality.

-Some of them might be assigned missions to serve in heaven or to guard in certain places while others wander in Xianxia world free and easy.
+Some might be assigned missions to serve in heaven or guard certain places, while others wander in different realms free and easy.

-Mortal Realm is the place that humans live and fight and cultivate.
+The Mortal Realm is the place where humans live, fight, and cultivate.

-Spirit Realm is the kingdom of spirits, who can be benign or evil, based on their different choices.
+Spirit Realm is the kingdom of spirits, which can be benign or evil based on their choices.

-Spirit or Yao is the cultivated animals and plants, who later would transform into human figures.
+Spirit or Yao is the cultivated animals and plants that would later transform into human figures.
 Fox Spirit or Huli Jing is a type of Yao.

-Devil Realm is the opposite side of Deity Realm, the dark world of the lost and evil.
+Devil Realm is the opposite of the Deity Realm, the dark world of the lost and evil.

-Devil or Mo includes natural powerful evil creatures, and cultivators that lost their integrity, those controlled by inner evil desires, or took a wrong path.
+Devil or Mo includes naturally powerful evil creatures, demon cultivators, and ordinary cultivators that lost their integrity, those controlled by inner evil desires, or took a wrong path.

 Ghost Realm is the world of underworld ghosts.

-Ghost or Gui is the deceased people, and only a few of those obsessed with unfinished wishes or unsettled ones might wander into the human's world or hurt people.
+Ghost or Gui is the deceased people, and only a few obsessed with unfinished wishes or unsettled ones might wander into the human world or hurt people.

 Investiture of the Gods or Feng Shen Yan Yi

-Investiture of the Gods or Feng Shen Yan Yi, written by Xu Zhonglin (about 1560 — 1630), is a history-based novel that tells the fall of the Shang Dynasty (about 1600 BC — 1046 BC) and the rise of the Zhou Dynasty (1046 BC — 256 BC), which also believed an influential origin of Xianxia world.
+Investiture of the Gods or Feng Shen Yan Yi, written by Xu Zhonglin (about 1560 — 1630), is a history-based novel that tells the fall of the Shang Dynasty (about 1600 BC — 1046 BC) and the rise of the Zhou Dynasty (1046 BC — 256 BC) in ancient China, which also believed an influential origin of Xianxia world.

-Jiang Ziya (? — 1015 BC), a Taoist with mystical power, was sent to save the world by his deity master.
+Jiang Ziya (? — 1015 BC), a Taoist with supernatural powers, was sent to save the world by his deity master.

-Jiang Ziya's Image in the Chinese 3D Xianxia Adventure Film "Legend of Deification"
+Jiang Ziya's Image in the Chinese 3D Adventure Film "Legend of Deification"

-Trusted and empowered by Lord Ji Chang (1152 BC — 1056 BC) and the successive Lord Ji Fa (? — 1043 BC), Jiang Ziya led upright deities, immortals, spirits, and human armies, after a series of difficult fights, finally, overthrown the Shang Empire and established the Zhou Dynasty.
+Trusted and empowered by Lord Ji Chang (1152 BC — 1056 BC) and the successive Lord Ji Fa (? — 1043 BC), Jiang Ziya led upright deities, immortals, spirits, and human armies, after a series of brutal fights, overthrew the Shang Empire and established the Zhou Dynasty.

-After everything was settled down, Jiang Ziya held a grand investiture ceremony, in which 365 contributive heroes that fought bravely in the establishing of the Zhou Empire were granted to be immortals.
+After everything was settled down, Jiang Ziya held a grand investiture ceremony in which 365 contributive heroes who fought bravely in establishing the Zhou Empire were granted immortals.

 In this novel, historical events and important ministers are accurate, and Jiang Ziya was an important and accomplished politician of the Zhou Empire.